8 Unique Michigan Foods You Have to Try

 2. Kalamazoo Coney – Kalamazoo

-A Coney Island Hot Dog is a hot dog in a bun topped with a savory meat sauce and sometimes other toppings.
+A favorite Michigan food is the Coney Island Hot Dog is a hot dog in a bun topped with a savory meat sauce and sometimes other toppings.
 It is often offered as part of a menu of dishes of Greek origin and classic American ‘diner’ dishes and often at Coney Island restaurants.
 It is largely a phenomenon related to immigration from Greece and the Macedonian region to the United States in the early 20th century.

 1. Heritage Cheese Spread – Schuler’s Restaurant – Marshall

-Schuler’s is a destination restaurant close to I-94 which criss crosses Michigan.
+Schuler’s is a destination restaurant close to I-94 which crisscrosses Michigan.
 It’s worth the stop in Marshall for a Sunday dinner of prime rib or a quick lunch in their pub.
-A Michigan favorite is their classic “Bar Scheeze”.
-It’s a tangy cheddar and horseradish spread with a hit of heat.
-The Win Schuler Bar Scheeze was sold to Vlassic Foods in 1984 but knock off recipes abound.
+A Michigan food favorite is their classic “Bar Scheeze”.
+It’s a tangy cheddar and horseradish spread with a hint of heat.
+The Win Schuler Bar Scheeze was sold to Vlasic Foods in 1984 but knock off recipes abound.

 Win Schuler’s Bar Cheese

 1/2 jar of fresh Brede’s Prepared Horseradish ( from Detroit)

 1/2 cup melted bacon grease (some also add a few bacon bits)